byu-oit/handel/docs/handel-basics/account-config-file.rst

   handel_resource_tags: # Optional.
 Sets tags to be applied to any generic resources, such as lambda functions, that Handel uses internally.
     <key>: <value>
     <key>: <value>
+  permissions_boundary: # Optional.
+The arn of an IAM Policy that should be added as a permissions boundary to any IAM Roles created by Handel.

 ..
 IMPORTANT::